apollographql/apollo/docs/source/devtools/editor-plugins.md

 APOLLO_KEY=<enter copied key here>
 ```

-After this is done, VS Code can be reloaded and the Apollo integration will connect to Graph Manager to provide autocomplete, validation, and more.
+After this is done, VS Code can be reloaded and the Apollo integration will connect to Apollo Studio to provide autocomplete, validation, and more.

 ### Local schemas